infinyon/labs-stars-forks-changes-sm/README.md

 # Stars/Forks JSON Smartmodule

 SmartModule that reads a `json` records with `stars` and `forks` fields, identifies if the new values have changed, and products a `result` record.
-This SmartModule is `filter-map` type, and it only returns an output if it detects changes.
+This SmartModule is [filter-map] type, where a record-in may be dropped, or transformed and passed along to record-out.

 **Expected Input**